 NS conceived the idea and led the project.
 CW performed the continuous culture.
 DL and CW generated the gene expression data.
 WD generated the exometabolome results.
 DL, KS and EM developed and implemented the algorithm.
 KS produced the results.
 KS and NS developed the Matlab scripts.
-All authors drafted the manuscript.
+All authors read and approved the final manuscript.